This royal throne of kings, this sceptred isle,

 I especially adore the English countryside.
 I walk in it whatever the season and never fail to be uplifted.
 I love the magical feeling of a cold winter's night when the deep crisp snow is lying across the quiet fields.
 I cherish the faraway hoot of an owl and the cry of the fox.
 I love to walk through an English meadow admiring the rich variety of flora and fauna or sit around on a bale of straw at dusk during harvest time.
 I stroll through the beautiful woodlands in autumn and spring, and enjoy nature's riches there.
 Aah, it is tremendous to be in England.

 Many think it is the English that always dislike the other home nations but watch a video of the football Match England v Wales from 26 March 2011 and listen to the Welsh booing the National Anthem of England - which is God save the Queen, the same Queen that is their monarch too.
-There was hatred in that booing but we are used to it.
+There was hatred in that booing but we are used to it (and probably they are too).
 Still, we won the match 2-0 with great ease so the last word was had by the English in their own back yard.

 I believe with great conviction that we should not be afraid to be proud and show it now and then, despite others thinking that we are arrogant.
 It is time to reverse this perverse situation and once again be proud of our nation, proud of (much of) our past and proud to be able to shape the future.
 When I hear people say "I am ashamed of this country" it annoys me intensely.
 There's nothing wrong with the country, it's the people in it that make or break it.
 A different country will not be built by indifferent people.